tlindner/HiRes-Interface-Test/README.md

 #  HiRes Interface Test

-This program will run on a CoCo 3 and let the user test a Tandy Hi-Res Joystick Interface.
+This program will run on a CoCo 3 and let the user test a Tandy Hi-Res Joystick Interface or CoCo Max III hi res interface.

 Plug the unit into the casette and right joystick ports and then plug a joystick or mouse into the interface.

+Start the program by typing:

+ LOADM "JOY":EXEC

-Start the program, and slowly move the joystick or mouse to hit every point that the input device is capable of achieving.
+and slowly move the joystick or mouse to hit every point that the input device is capable of achieving.

-You wil see the program keep track of the minimum and maximum sampled values for both slow and fast processor speeds.
+You will see the program keep track of the minimum and maximum sampled values for both slow and fast processor speeds.
 It will also show the current value.

 Press the 'S' key on the keyboard, and the program will calculate the mean between the min and max values.
 It will also display the number values returned between the minimum and maximum.
 This is called the "percent".